andrey-pr/OpenBafangTool/README.md

 ![Screenshot](docs/assets/general_manual/main_view.png)
 ![Screenshot](docs/assets/general_manual/parameters_page.png)

 **Warning!
-This project in alpha version, so use it carefully.
+This project in beta version, so use it carefully.
 If you have any problems, write in [Issues](https://github.com/andrey-pr/OpenBafangTool/issues)**

 **Please report about your expirience of using this program on [forum](https://endless-sphere.com/sphere/threads/openbafangtool-new-open-source-bafang-configuration-tool.122809) to help me make programm better**